-People we've helped: Sam

-Sam (aged 8) struggled to control his emotions both at home and school and his grandmother found it hard to parent positively.
-She felt overwhelmed and her own physical and mental health were suffering as a result.
-It was apparent Sam needed someone in his life he could turn to and talk about his feelings.

-Welcare's family support worker gradually built a good relationship with Sam through playing games and carrying out fun activities including cooking, exploring outdoors and playing games; UNO was a particular favourite
+People we've helped: Sam Sam (aged 8) struggled to control his emotions both at home and school and his grandmother found it hard to parent positively.
+She felt overwhelmed and her physical and mental health were suffering.
+Sam needed someone in his life he could turn to and talk about his feelings.
+Welcare's family support worker gradually built a good relationship with Sam through playing games and carrying out fun activities including cooking, exploring outdoors and playing games.
 As his confidence and trust developed Sam was able to use these sessions to explore his feelings and behaviour.
-Using the volcano experiment and a mini explosion we talked about the triggers for his anger and how he could manage his behaviour - this had a dramatic effect on his behaviour at home and school.
+Using the volcano experiment they talked about the triggers for his anger and how he could manage his behaviour - this had a dramatic effect on his behaviour at home and school.
 Welcare didn't just work with Sam.
 Our family support worker helped Sam's grandmother to develop positive parenting and maintain consistent boundaries and routines.
 She was also encouraged to spend more one to one time with Sam.

-When Sam was suspended from school for aggressive behaviour the school and Welcare worked together to put in place a Personal Development Plan and subsequently supported the family to use it as a tool for giving praise, understanding when the low points were in Sam's day and put in place strategies to support those low points.
-Welcare also supported the family to attend appointments at CAMHS resulting in a diagnosis which helped understand and support Sam's behaviour.
+When Sam was suspended from school for aggressive behaviour the school and Welcare worked together to put in place a Personal Development Plan and supported the family to use it as a tool for giving praise, understanding when the low points were in Sam's day and to put in place strategies to support those low points.
 Sam's self esteem and confidence have grown and he has begun to respond differently to difficult situations.
 He learnt how to regulate his emotions and rather than use aggression to solve a problem will ask for support if he needs it.
 His grandmother now uses positive parenting and has learnt how to respond appropriately to challenging situations.

-"Routine has been established for the morning and evening, leading to a less fraught household.
-Sam has had help to manage his emotions meaning the family environment is more positive.
-School outcomes have improved and his behaviour in school is now rarely disruptive".

-Sam's grandmother feels better about her ability to parent in a more positive way and is considerably happier than at the start of the process.
+She feels better about her ability to parent in a more positive way and is considerably happier than at the start of the process.